 Italicised terms in this Section 11.2.1 shall have the meanings defined in ZigBee Document 09-5264r23.

-For ESME GSME firmware image distribution, the ZigBee Over-The-Air (OTA) mechanisms shall be used for transport of the image over the HAN.
-The ESME / GSME firmware image delivered to the Communications Hub shall comply with ZigBee OTA format requirements.
+For ESME, GSME, HCALCS and PPMID firmware image distribution, the ZigBee Over-The-Air (OTA) mechanisms shall be used for transport of the image over the HAN.
+The ESME / GSME / HCALCS / PPMID firmware image delivered to the Communications Hub shall comply with ZigBee OTA format requirements.

 Communications Hub firmware images shall not be transported over the HAN and so ZigBee OTA structures shall not be required.